 Excellence/Scholar.

-The 3 Top national rankings: Humboldt, CHE, DFG
+The 3 Major National University Rankings in Germany: Humboldt, CHE, and DFG

 Table: Comparison of German University Rankings